Dedicated Georgia Attorneys

 Protecting Your Rights & Your Future

-With many years of combined experience, you can trust that Howard and Arca Attorneys at Law will provide you the guidance and support you need.
+With many years of combined experience, you can trust that Howard Law Group will provide you the guidance and support you need.
 We understand the issues you are facing and can deliver unparalleled legal representation to ensure your rights are not sacrificed.

 We have successfully represented clients dealing with all of the following: